bovinehero/vm-order-generator/README.md

 #### Employee
 1. I would like to raise an order for a new VM
 2. I would like to find instructions on how to complete an order.
-3. When the standard form doesn't meet my requirments I would like to specify custom information in the request.
+3. When the standard form doesn't meet my requirements I would like to specify custom information in the request.

 ### Site Owner
 4. I would like users to always specify the hardware, environment, location, OS type of the VM and user's email in order to submit an order to the API.